-Minimum Requirements: Annually, by [Insert Month and Day the permit was issued], the permittee is required to submit a Diffuser Performance Analysis report to the Department at both of the addresses shown below.
+Minimum Requirements: Annually, by June 1st, the permittee is required to submit a Diffuser Performance Analysis report to the Department at both of the addresses shown below.
 The annual diffuser analysis should be performed at a stream flow as close as possible to stream critical low flow conditions.